megancrouch24/Todolistwebapp/README.md

 •	an application back-end developed using the language from your Programming Fundamentals module (e.g. Java)
 •	a managed database hosted locally or within the Cloud Provider examined during your Cloud Fundamentals module (e.g. MySQL in GCP)
-•	a front-end developed using the language from your Front-End Web Technologies module (e.g. JavaScript) etting Started
+•	a front-end developed using the language from your Front-End Web Technologies module (e.g. JavaScript)
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 Prerequisites-
 Git download.